-Frank LoCrasto is a Brooklyn based musician, specializing in piano and synthesizers.
-He has performed and recorded extensively as a side man and leader since the early 2000's.
+Frank LoCrasto is a Texas born, Brooklyn-based musician, specializing in piano and synthesizers.
+He studied music at The New School and has toured and recorded extensively as a side man and leader since arriving in New York City in 2001.
 He has also composed and recorded original scores for independent films.

-His two solo albums "When You're There" (Maxjazz 2006) and "El Dorado" (Hundred Pockets 2011) explore themes of melancholy, longing, and loneliness.
+He has released three solo albums, "When You're There" (Maxjazz 2006), "El Dorado" (Hundred Pockets 2011), and "LoCrasto" (Storytime 2015).
 "When You're There" is a mostly acoustic jazz record featuring a small chamber orchestra on 4 out of the 9 tracks.
-The compositions generally have extended song forms and the record features Chris Cheek, Mike Moreno, Ben Street, and Tommy Crane as the core band.
-"El Dorado" was recorded in his basement apartment in Brooklyn, New York.
-It utilizes tube amps, drum machines, tape echo, pianos and vintage synths to create an alchemy of psychedelic and ambient music.
-Also appearing on that album is Josh Mease, Ryan Scott, Bill Campbell, and Bob Hart.
-A third self-titled album is set for release in the May 5, 2015.
+"El Dorado" was recorded in his basement apartment in Brooklyn and utilizes tube amps, drum machines, tape echo, pianos and vintage synths to create an alchemy of psychedelic and ambient music.
+"LoCrasto" was recorded with a similar approach but with a live band in a recording studio.
+A fourth album is in the works for a 2017 fall release.

-In addition to solo projects, LoCrasto has toured internationally with several established artist including Jeremy Pelt, Nicholas Payton, Pat Martino, Greg Osby, Wallace Roney, and James Iha.
-Other collaborators include: Lapland, Logan Richardson, Breastfist, Tommy Crane, Christina Courtin, Alan Hampton, and Bill Campbell.
+In addition to solo projects, LoCrasto has recorded toured internationally with several established artist including Jeremy Pelt, Nicholas Payton, Pat Martino, Greg Osby, Wallace Roney, and James Iha.
+Other collaborators include: Lapland, Breastfist, Nightlands, Cass McCombs, and Julian Velard.
 He has appeared on over 30 records as a side man.